rullmann/bundlewrap-telegraf/README.md

             },
             'collectd_input': {
-                'ip': '127.0.0.1', # required, on which ip to listen for incoming collectd statistics },
+                'ip': '127.0.0.1', # required, on which ip to listen for incoming collectd statistics 'username': 'someuser', # required, the servers username for incoming connections 'password': 'supersecretpw', # required, the servers password for incoming connections },
             'custom_configs': { # optional, add custom configs detailed below
                 'someconfig',